dynamsoft-docs/document-viewer-docs/api/interface/videoconfig.md

 The resolution of the camera video input.
 If the specified resolution is not exactly supported, the closest resolution will be applied.

+Default value: `[1280, 720]` which means 720P.

 ### fill

 Specify whether the video stream fills the viewer.

+Default value: `false`

 ## Related